MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdTypeSpace.md

 # AdTypeSpace
 Provides information about the type of an ad.
-Use [Ad.getType](./Ad#getType) for ad types that are not fully supported.

 Example usage:
 ```javascript
  if (ad.isType().expandedTextAd()) {